 After months of thinking about this problem, I finally got my lucky break.
-I used to subscribe to a Russian magazine “Znani’e – Silah” (Knowledge is Power), a Russian popular science magazine equivalent of the Scientific American or Science Magazine.
-Besides theoretical physics, I was also interested in biophysics.
+I used to subscribe to a Russian magazine “Znani’e – Silah” (Knowledge is Power), a Russian popular science magazine similar, perhaps, of the Scientific American magazine.
+Besides physics, I was also interested in biophysics.
 One issue of this magazine contained a short article written by a group of biophysicists from Novosibirsk Academy of Science and the article was about cell division.
-It was well known that before cell divided, its chromosomes got into motion: first they assembled in the middle of the cell (the metaphase); then, after splitting into two groups, they moved to the opposite polls of the cells (the anaphase); after which the cell would divide in the middle into two, each new cell containing one complete set of chromosomes (the telophase).
+It was well known that before cell divided, its chromosomes got into motion: first they assembled in the middle of the cell (the metaphase); then, after splitting into two groups, they moved to the opposite poles of the cells (the anaphase); after which the cell would divide in the middle into two, each new cell containing one complete set of chromosomes (the telophase).
 The scientists in Novosibirsk asked themselves a question, what made the chromosomes move?
-Why would chromosomes sometimes move toward each (as in the metaphase) other and at other times away from each other (as in the anaphase)?
+Why would chromosomes sometimes move toward each other (as in the metaphase) and at other times away from each other (as in the anaphase)?
 The researches took a look at the dividing cell under the electronic microscope and saw something interesting—protuberances akin those observed at the surface of the sun.

-I vividly recall the photograph of the dividing cell published in the magazine with the tall narrow splashes on the surface of the cell.
-One of the researchers recalled having seen similar “splashes” on a surface of viscous liquid when a source of ultrasound vibration was immersed in such liquid.
-A cytoplasm—the intracellular fluid—comprised of gel-like substance called “cytosol” was just such viscous liquid.
+I vividly recall the photograph of the dividing cell published in that magazine with the tall narrow splashes on the surface of the cell.
+One of the researchers recalled having seen similar “splashes” on a surface of a viscous liquid when a source of ultrasound vibration was immersed in such liquid.
+A cytoplasm—the intracellular fluid—comprised of a gel-like substance called “cytosol” was just such viscous liquid.
 The researches posited that, perhaps, chromosomes emit ultrasound signals that cause the protuberances on the surface of the cell.
 That would seem to explain the problem.

-At the end of 19 c., a Swedish mathematician and physicist, Carl Anton Bjerknes (1825-1903) discovered that two pulsating or vibrating bodies immersed in a liquid attract or repel each other depending the phase of the vibration.
+At the end of 19 c., a Swedish mathematician and physicist, Carl Anton Bjerknes (1825-1903) discovered that two pulsating or vibrating bodies immersed in a liquid attract or repel each other depending on the phase of the vibration.
 If two spheres pulsate in a fluid in phase, they will attract each other; and if they pulsate not in phase, they will repel each other.
 In hydrodynamics, this is known as the Bjerknes effect.
 There you have it—depending on the phase of chromosome vibrations in the cytoplasm, they will either attract, gathering at the center of the cell, or repel, moving to the opposite poles of the cell.

 Little did I know that Carl Bjerknes proposed this very idea about 100 years before me, in 1871.
 Lord Kelvin also expressed a similar idea, although less developed, in 1871.
 Carl’s son, Vilhelm Bjerknes, who later went on to become one of the founders of modern meteorology, at the age of 18 built a series of instruments, by which electricity and magnetism were illustrated and reproduced by spheres, discs and membranes set into rhythmic vibration in a bath containing a viscous fluid such as syrup.

 Oblivious of these prior developments, I naively reinvented this theory almost hundred years later.
-The only new element I added to Bjerknes’ theory, who though particles where pulsating round spheres, was the idea of vibrating strings, which I got from the shape of chromosomes.
-I even came up with a name for my particle-strings—I called them “Qromosomes“ for Quantum Chromosomes.
+The only new element I added to Bjerknes’ theory, who though particles where pulsating round spheres, was the idea of vibrating strings, which was inspired by the shape of chromosomes.
+I even came up then with a name for my particle-strings—I called them “Qromosomes“ for Quantum Chromosomes.